 Step 2: Insert Your Audio to Your Slides

-- Insert your mp3 recording to your first slide (File > Insert > Audio from file)
+- Insert your mp3 or wav recording to your first slide (File > Insert > Audio from file)

 - Drag the speaker icon off the slide so it doesn't show up

 - Open the Animation page (Animations >Animation Pane)

 - Click on the down arrow on the audio animation item (make sure it is the first one, if you have others)